cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 In Amazon SageMaker, you preprocess example data in a Jupyter notebook on your notebook instance.
-You use your notebook to fetch your dataset, explore it and prepare it for model training.
+You use your notebook to fetch your dataset, explore it, and prepare it for model training.

 Train a model—Model training includes both training and evaluating the model, as follows: